 The VIP Hotel & Travel benefits stand out as one area this card can provide a ton of value.
 If you can use those credits and discounts frequently, the card can quickly be worth the annual fee.

-Luxury Card has a smartphone app where you can chat with a concierge 24/7 to get access to exclusive tickets, help with tasks, and more.
+Luxury Card has a smartphone app where you can chat with Luxury Card Concierge 24/7 to get access to exclusive tickets, help with tasks, and more.
 This is the only issuer we’ve seen that offers this, as most cards with a concierge require a phone call.

 The maximum rewards value you can get for spending on this card is the equivalent of only 2% cash back, but that’s only if you redeem your rewards for airfare.
 There are cards with no annual fee that earn 2% cash back on everything, so this card doesn’t offer a ton of value in terms of rewards.